How to Calculate Your Macros and REE for Body Transformation

 But, starting with some solid guidelines, even if it isn’t quite right, can be a good start on your journey to dominate your goals and getting the body you want.

 When getting started with counting macros the most important thing to calculate your REE (Resting Energy Expenditure) and your TDEE (Total Daily Energy Expenditure).

-I’ve written more about that here, but basically, it’s the number of calories you burn in a day.
-Consistently eat less than this and you lose weight or eat more than this and you gain weight.
+I’ve written more about that here, but basically, it’s the number of calories your particular body burns in a day.
+Eat less than this means that you lose weight and eating more than this means you gain weight.
 This is referred to as energy balance.

-The Mifflin, M. D., St Jeor formula is one of the most popular and one of the most respected methods used to calculate your TDEE.
-Here is the formula used to calculate your Resting Energy Expenditure (REE), which is the energy it takes to run your body without any movement.
+The Mifflin, M. D., St Jeor formula is one of the most popular and one of the most respected macro formulas used to calculate your REE.
+Here how to use the formula to calculate your Resting Energy Expenditure (REE), which is the energy it takes to run your body without any movement whatsoever.

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) + 5 = REE